 1) Is your country experiencing the ISDN switch-off?

 As technology advances and demands on business communications grow rapidly, the traditional PSTN and ISDN lines can barely live up to the expectations of today’s businesses, gradually slipping further and further into obsolescence.
 Now the ISDN switch-off is happening all around the globe.
-As large telecom companies successively announcing to switch off ISDN and PSTN, Germany, Australia, Italy, and many other countries around the globe are experiencing a transformation from traditional landlines to all IP solutions.
+As large telecom companies successively announce to switch off ISDN and PSTN, Germany, Australia, Italy, and many other countries around the globe are experiencing a transformation from traditional landlines to all IP solutions.

 If you are among the trend, it is critical f to find a seamless and reliable VoIP solution in response to the shutdown.
 Otherwise, you could lose your telephone service.
-If you aren’t facing an immediate ISDN switch-off, pay attention to this issue as you may find that your own nation mandates this in the future.
-You can get ahead of future developments by planning to implement VoIP technology sooner than later.
+If you aren’t facing an immediate ISDN switch-off, pay attention to this issue as you may find that your nation mandates this in the future.
+You can get ahead of future developments by planning to implement VoIP technology sooner rather than later.

 2) Do you have employees working from home?

-Since the outbreak of COVID-19, many businesses, which used to be restricted to traditional landlines, have upgraded to VoIP phone systems to facilitate a teleworking environment.
+Since the outbreak of COVID-19, many businesses, which used to be restricted to traditional landlines, have upgraded to Cloud phone systems to facilitate a teleworking environment.
 Thanks to VoIP, the remote workforce can make and receive business calls with the same number they have in the office with their own devices and access the same calling capabilities.

 3) Can your current analog system address your needs?